pellegrinettom/RA-resources/README.md

 # RA-resources
 This repository provides a collection of resources that can benefit Research Assistants working in economics and social sciences.
 Most of these materials were discovered through the #EconTwitter community.
-The repository will be updated periodically to ensure that it remains a valuable resource for research assistants.
+The repository will be updated periodically.

 - Getting started with Python: https://www.youtube.com/watch?v=t8pPdKYpowI
 - Getting started with R: https://www.youtube.com/watch?v=yZ0bV2Afkjc